jjvanzon/JJs-Reference-Architecture/patterns/doc-only-members.md

 Reuse the Comments Anywhere!
 ----------------------------

 Where'd the code go?
-To find our code back, we can use a trick, that makes things a lot easier.
+Can't see the code for the comments.
+To find our code back, we can use a trick!
+It would make things a lot easier.
 I like to put my comments in a file called `docs.cs`:

 ```cs
 /// <summary>